onap/vnfrqts-requirements/docs/Chapter5.rst

 -----------------------

-The parameter naming standard for the resource OS::Nova::Server has been defined in Section 4.3.3.
+The parameter naming standard for the resource OS::Nova::Server has been defined in Section 5.b Resource: OS::Nova::Server – Parameters.
 This section describes how the name property of all other resources must be defined.

-Heat templates must use the Heat “str\_replace” function in conjunction with the OpenECOMP supplied metadata parameter *vnf\_name* or *vnf\_module\_id* to generate a unique name for each VNF instance.
+Heat templates must use the Heat “str\_replace” function in conjunction with the ONAP supplied metadata parameter *vnf\_name* or *vnf\_module\_id* to generate a unique name for each VNF instance.
 This prevents the use of unique parameters values for resource “name” properties to be enumerated in a per instance environment file.